silkrow/DesktopBackgroundGenerator/texts/QA.md

 	For each read, write, or other function called, the kernel substitutes the actual function that supports a native Linux filesystem, the NTFS filesystem, or whatever other filesys- tem the file is on.
+---
+27. How does the networking of QEMU work?

+A: (I)